-+ Aidan Wilson
++ Aidan Bradley Wilson

-Mary Richelle Wilson
+Mary Richelle Lau

-Mary Richelle Wilson is a visual artist from Stillwater, Oklahoma.
+Mary Richelle Lau is a visual artist from Stillwater, Oklahoma.
 She has designed album covers, t-shirts, and posters for local bands and events, but her latest passion is freeform emotive acrylic painting on large canvases and both interior and exterior mural work.

 Being self-taught, Mary’s path into the art world is non-traditional, but her passion and personal development has been a life-long immersive education.
 Through an introspective lens, she explores feeling and presence, and allows the canvas to evolve naturally as she dances and paints without regards to the outcome… her paintings grow with her as she adds layers through the seasonal, growth-inducing changes of life.